 1 cup plain Greek yogurt

-2 tsp dried buttermilk powder (found in the baking aisle of most grocery stores)
+2 teaspoon dried buttermilk powder (found in the baking aisle of most grocery stores)

-2-3 tbsp white vinegar, lemon juice, or a mix of the two
+2-3 tablespoon white vinegar, lemon juice, or a mix of the two

 *Note: Ingredients yield 2 sheet pans worth of delicious meals.
 If you want to stick to 1 pan, simply halve the ingredients.